valentina-web/SML5202-2020-Final-Valentina/index.md

 <h1>Welcome</h1>

 <p>Welcome to 1 to 1 Spanish lessons.
-This website assists beginner learners of Spanish.
-It exposes them to the basics needed for one to learn Spanish, this includes grammatical and cultural features.<p>
+This website specifically targets begginer learners of Spanish.
+It exposes them to the basics needed for one to be able to learn the language, this includes grammatical and cultural features as presented above within the navigation menue ^ .
+The tagert audience is versitile, this website works for anyone starting their language learning journey in Spanish.<p>

 <div class="row">
   <div class="col-md-4">